-It has been a long time since I put any new ready-made art toys up in my Etsy toy shop, and so today, I decided to get one in there!
-This 9 inch light mint green fleece Hug Me Slug is available here.
+It has been a long time since I put any new ready-made art toys up.
+I will be posting my new handmade stuffed animal toys in our Ruffing’s shop.
+I finished this 9-inch light mint green fleece Hug Me Slug.
 He (or she, I’m not sure) is posing next to our peach tree, which is beginning to bloom.

 I had a challenge in getting them ready, as I had some booboo’s on my fingers.
 I usually put sports tape on my fingertips to protect them from needles, but my Band-Aids kept making the tape fall off, which made me poke myself some more.
 I persevered and got the slugs stitched up anyway.
 My fingers are all better now.